semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 ## Create Semaphore IDs

-Semaphore _identity commitments_ (Semaphore IDs) represent user identities and are the leaves of the Merkle trees in the protocol.
+Semaphore IDs (i.e. _identity commitments_) represent user identities and
+are the leaves of the Merkle trees in the protocol.

 Create a `./static` folder and add a `./static/identityCommitments.json` file that